Five-day celebration to include Grammy award-winning gospel artist Kurt Carr

 Sunday, June 12 at 4 p.m.

-The official installation ceremony will be preached by Rev. Parker and music selections by Carr.
+The official installation ceremony will be preached by Rev. Parker and music selections by Carr and the Kurt Carr Singers.

 More details and registration information will be available online at www.fbcsomerset.com.